Tib3rius/AutoRecon/README.md

 * (none) Minimal output.
 AutoRecon will announce when scanning targets starts / ends.
 * (-v) Verbose output.
 AutoRecon will additionally announce when plugins start running, and report open ports and identified services.
 * (-vv) Very verbose output.
 AutoRecon will additionally specify the exact commands which are being run by plugins, highlight any patterns which are matched in command output, and announce when plugins end.
-* (-vvv) Very very verbose output.
+* (-vvv) Very, very verbose output.
 AutoRecon will output everything.
 Literally every line from all commands which are currently running.
 When scanning multiple targets concurrently, this can lead to a ridiculous amount of output.
 It is not advised to use -vvv unless you absolutely need to see live output from commands.

 Note: You can change the verbosity of AutoRecon mid-scan by pressing the up and down arrow keys.